 A defective product has left you or a loved one sick or injured.
 Now is the time to ask:

-Has a faulty medical device left a family member serious injured?
+Has a faulty medical device left a family member seriously injured?

-Have you suffered a severe side effect from a prescription medication?
+Have you suffered a severe side effect from prescription medication?

 Are you asking yourself what you should do next?

 Even in today’s world of advanced technology and medical treatments, it is startling that defective drugs or medical devices still have the potential to seriously hurt or even kill someone.
 If you or a loved one has been injured by a defective drug or medical device, the Arizona mass tort attorneys at Burg Simpson in Arizona will fight for your rights and work hard to recover the compensation you deserve.

 Whether it is through the negligence of overworked or poorly trained medical professionals, or federally mandated testing procedures not being followed properly, millions of U.S. health care consumers have been unwittingly exposed to health risks.
 When these research and development processes are not properly adhered to, the results can be deadly.

 For over four decades, the legal team at Burg Simpson Arizona have represented thousands who have suffered serious side effects from dangerous drugs or who have sustained serious injuries from unsafe medical devices.
 Get in touch with us today by calling 602-777-7000, or by filling out a FREE Case Evaluation form here.